Nick-Damico/Nick-Damico.github.io/_posts/2017-06-28-rspec_getting_started.markdown

 And if we want to see the hidden .rpsec file, we use the command `ls -la` that lists with long format and shows hidden files with permissions.

 # Writing our first spec.
 Lets take a moment and talk about tests.
 A test should express a 'single' expectation.
-This helps keep our tests to one specified behavior at a time, and this will help us was we are developing to find the error for the failing test and write the code to meet the expectation then move to the next one.
+This helps keep our tests to one specified behavior at a time, and this will help us as we are developing to find the error for the failing test and write the code to meet the expectation then move to the next one.

 To keep things very simple at first we are going to write a spec test for a method called #hello_world, very original I know.
 So lets create an .rb file first for our code that will be tested: